 Belinda has been involved in community volunteerism with several organizations and also served as a board member with EMBRACE, Singles Wholeness Marriage Strengthening, Inc., until the death of their founder/ED in 2012.
 In partnership with the Black Women’s Health Imperative, she became a Community Health Leader for a diabetes self-care program.
 Belinda is currently seeking partners to implement a community educational program on the psychology of change to foster positive health behaviors.

-Belinda currently resides in Washington, D.C. where in her spare time she enjoys brisk walks with her dogs Dante and MeMe and putting together jigsaw puzzles.
+Belinda currently resides in Washington, D.C. where in her spare time she enjoys brisk walks with her dog MeMe and putting together jigsaw puzzles.
 She can be contacted at firstname.lastname@example.org.